-The SCI forms part of Brent's Local Plan, which sets the strategy for future development in the borough.
+The SCI forms an important part in ensuring good levels of engagement between the Council and all those that wish to have a say in Brent's Local Plan, which sets the strategy for future development in the borough.
 The Local Plan is made up of a number of documents as illustrated in figure 1.
 These include: